-- (a) The procedures in this section apply to teachers/specialist staff employed by a school on the date of/after its establishment of IMC and do not apply to those employed before this date. - (b) If a member of the staff in caption is found by the IMC to be performing his duties in an unsatisfactory manner (including personality, character and philosophy of education), and showing no improvement in his work after being duly advised, the following measures may be applied: - (i) For teacher/specialist staff member during the probationary period concerned by giving him a sufficient period of notice in accordance with paragraph 1 above.
+- (a) The procedures in this section apply to teachers/specialist staff employed by a school on the date of/after its establishment of IMC and do not apply to those employed before this date. - (b) If a member of the staff in caption is found by the IMC to be performing his duties in an unsatisfactory manner (including personality, character and philosophy of education), and showing no improvement in his work after being duly advised, the following measures may be applied: - (i) For teacher/specialist staff member during the probationary period The IMC may terminate the employment of the staff member concerned by giving him a sufficient period of notice in accordance with paragraph 1 above.